Faisal-Khan123/2nd-Prog-Project/README.md

     ```sh
     scripts\activate
     ```
-4. Then install all dependencies using (It might take some time):
+4. Then install all dependencies using (It might take some time.
+Some of the versions may be different on your device so just install the appropriate version):
     ```sh
     pip install -r requirements.txt
     ```